-This course provides students with a review in preparation for the Registered Health Information Technologist (RHIT)
+This course provides students with a review in preparation for the Registered Health Information Technologist (RHIT) certification exam.
+Information and resource strategies are also addressed related to organizational changes, ethical behaviors in the workplace, and human resources management.

 Corequisite(s): HIT 265